Supersonic2510/final_degree_research_project/README.md

 - **OpenPCDet Framework (Used in 3D Object Detection)**: Licensed under the Apache License Version 2.0.
 - **VoxelNext Model (Used in 3D Object Detection)**: Licensed under the Apache License Version 2.0.
 - **Manim Community Edition (Used in Manim Animations)**: Licensed under the MIT License.
 More information can be found at [Manim GitHub Repository](https://github.com/ManimCommunity/manim).
+- **Carla Open Simulator (Used in Real-Time Simulation Visualizer)**: Licensed under the MIT License.
+More information can be found at [Carla GitHub Repository](https://github.com/carla-simulator/carla).
+- **Flask (Used in Real-Time Simulation Visualizer)**: Licensed under the BSD License.
+More information can be found at [Flask GitHub Repository](https://github.com/pallets/flask).

 Please see the individual `README.md` files within each subproject's directory for more specific licensing and attribution information related to the third-party tools and datasets used.